You know your city has a fair amount of raccoons when the BBC films a segment on its dense trash panda population.

 There are some precautions you can take to deter raccoons, and maybe even remove some, but remember these solutions are temporary:

 If raccoons are really driving you crazy, Ontario does allow raccoon hunting with a firearm at night.
 You can learn the rules and regulations from their official site, and will need a valid small game license or a trapping license to hunt raccoon.
-Again, it’s probably easier and safer, and cheaper to find a wildlife removal expert.
+In short, it’s probably easier and safer, and cheaper to find a wildlife removal expert.